-- 25. Defendant Robert F. Kennedy, Jr. is the Secretary of the United States Department of Health and Human Services and that agency's highest ranking official.
+- 26. Defendant Robert F. Kennedy, Jr. is the Secretary of the United States Department of Health and Human Services and that agency's highest ranking official.
 He is charged with the supervision and management of all decisions and actions of that agency.
-42 U.S.C.
-300u.
-He is sued in his official capacity. - 26.
-Defendant the United States Department of Health and Human Services (HHS) is an agency of the United States. - 27.
-Defendant Marty Makary is Commissioner of the FDA and is sued in his official capacity. - 28.
-Defendant FDA is an agency that is housed within HHS. - 29.
-Defendant Jay Bhattacharya is Director of the NIH and is sued in his official capacity. - 30.
-Defendant NIH is an agency that is housed within HHS. - 31.
-Defendant Susan Monarez is the Director of the CDC and is sued in her official capacity. - 32.
-Defendant CDC is an agency that is housed within HHS. - 33.
+42 U.S.C. § 300u.
+He is sued in his official capacity. - 27.
+Defendant the United States Department of Health and Human Services ("HHS") is an agency of the United States. - 28.
+Defendant Marty Makary is Commissioner of the FDA and is sued in his official capacity. - 29.
+Defendant FDA is an agency that is housed within HHS.

+- 30. Defendant Jay Bhattacharya is Director of the NIH and is sued in his official capacity. - 31.
+Defendant NIH is an agency that is housed within HHS. - 32.
+Defendant Jim O'Neill is the Acting Director of the CDC and is sued in his official capacity. - 33.
+Defendant CDC is an agency that is housed within HHS. - 34.
 The names and capacities of defendants sued herein as Does 1 through 50, inclusive, are presently not known to Plaintiffs, who therefore sue these Defendants by such fictitious names.
 Plaintiffs will seek to amend this Complaint and include these Doe Defendants' names and capacities when they are ascertained.
 Each of the fictitiously named Defendants is responsible in some manner for the conduct alleged here and for the injuries suffered by Plaintiffs.

-FACTUAL ALLEGATIONS AND LEGAL AC GROUND
+FACTUAL ALLEGATIONS AND LEGAL BACKGROUND

-- 34. For more than 25 years before the ACIP came into existence, the main body that made recommendations on vaccine use in the United States was the AAP's Committee on Infectious Diseases (COID) called the Committee on Immunization Procedures at the time of its inception.11 - 35.
-By the early 1960s, with the licensure of additional new vaccines (monovalent oral poliovirus vaccine, 1961 trivalent oral poliovirus vaccine, 1963 and measles vaccine, 1963) and increased federal investment of resources in vaccines and immunization programs, it was evident that decision making on use of vaccines required a greater degree of continuity of expert technical advice rather than formation of ad hoc committees to address national immunization policy.
-12 Therefore, the Surgeon General established ACIP in March 1964.
-The committee was charged with the responsibility of advising the Surgeon General regarding the most effective application in public health practice of specific preventive agents which may be applied in communicable disease control.
-13 That mission has remained essentially unchanged since the ACIP's inception.
-14
+- A. The American Academy Of Pediatrics, The Birth Of The Advisory Committee On Immunization Practices ("ACIP"), And The Vaccination Recommendation Process In The United States - 35.
+For more than 25 years before the ACIP came into existence, the main body that made recommendations on vaccine use in the United States was the AAP's Committee on Infectious Diseases ("COID")-called the Committee on Immunization Procedures at the time of its inception.11 - 36.
+"By the early 1960s, with the licensure of additional new vaccines (monovalent oral poliovirus vaccine, 1961; trivalent oral poliovirus vaccine, 1963; and measles vaccine, 1963) and increased federal investment of resources in vaccines and immunization programs, it was evident that decision making on use of vaccines required a greater degree of continuity of expert technical advice rather than formation of ad hoc committees to address national immunization policy."12 Therefore, the Surgeon General established ACIP in March 1964.
+The committee was "charged with the responsibility of advising the Surgeon General regarding the most effective application in public health practice of specific preventive agents which may be applied in communicable disease control."13 That mission has remained essentially unchanged since the ACIP's inception.14

-11 L. Reed Walton, et al., he istory of the nited States Advisory Committee on Imm ni ation Practices ACIP, 33 Vaccine 3, 405-14 (Jan.
+11 L. Reed Walton, et al., The History of the United States Advisory Committee on Immunization Practices (ACIP), 33 Vaccine 3, 405-14 (Jan.
 2015), https://pubmed.ncbi.nlm.nih.gov/25446820/.